keu/docs/astro/platform-variables.md

 :::info

+¹ The `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` environment variables are required only for Deployments running on AWS.
+For any Deployment running on an AWS cluster, they should not be overridden.

-¹ `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` are set only for AWS clusters.
-There are no restrictions for setting these environment variables on GCP and Azure clusters.
+There are no restrictions with setting these values for Deployments running on GCP and Azure.

 :::